vokter/vokter/README.md

 }
 ```

-Argus is capable of managing a high number of concurrent watch jobs, as it is implemented to save as much resources as possible and free up database and memory space whenever possible.
-One method of resource freeing is to automatically timeout watch jobs when it fails to fetch a web document after 10 consecutive tries.
+Argus is capable of managing a high number of concurrent watch jobs, as it is implemented to save resources and free up database and memory space whenever possible.
+To this effect, Argus automatically expires jobs when it fails to fetch a web document after 10 consecutive tries.
 When that happens, the following JSON body is sent to the response URL:
 ```javascript
 {
     "status": "timeout",